How to Clean Smoke Damage on Walls and Ceilings

 • Soot sponge

 Dealing with smoke damage can feel overwhelming, especially when your walls and ceilings are covered in soot.
-But the good news is, you can often fully remove the damage and restore your walls and ceilings to their original appearance.
-This simple guide will walk you through the process from start to finish.
+But the good news is, you can often fully remove the damage and restore your living space to its original appearance.
+This simple guide will explain how to clean smoke damage on walls and ceilings to help you DIY your way to a solution.

 Before you start cleaning, make sure you have all of the above-mentioned tools and supplies at the ready.
 You should also protect yourself from fumes and soot by wearing a long-sleeved shirt, safety gloves, safety goggles, and an N95 mask.
-Finally, cover any nearby furniture with a dropcloth so it doesn't get dirty during cleanup.
+Finally, cover any nearby furniture with a dropcloth so it doesn't get dirty during cleanup, and consider removing and disposing of smoke-damaged furniture to make room to work.

 Wireless temperature control at home